JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 In this tutorial you will:
  - Create a multiplatform Gradle project
    - Add Gradle sub-project for Android
-   - Add XCode project for iOS
+   - Add Xcode project for iOS
    - Configure IDEs to work with those projects
  - Create common code to share between platforms